 There are a few words to describe making a decision before the facts are known – presumptuous, biased, and prejudgment.

 Without knowing all of the facts about remanufacturing, it’s easy to come to a biased conclusion.

 - What is remanufacturing?
 How is it different from refurbishing, repairing, and reconditioning?

 - Who is doing the remanufacturing?
 What is their level or expertise and reputation?

 - What does their specific remanufacturing process include? (as everyone will be a bit different).

 There are a lot of words flying around that describe surgical tables having gone through some kind of restoration process.

 Refurbished and reconditioned are two that come to mind.

-It’s important to know that these are not the same as remanufactured.
+It’s important to know that these are not the same as remanufactured ones.

-Remanufactured tables differ from other restoration or recovery processes in its completeness.
+Remanufactured tables differ from other restoration or recovery processes in their completeness.
 The expectation of a remanufactured table is that it should match the same customer expectation as a new surgical table.